avliu-um/nba-midlights/README.md

 Currently, we implement random sampling of clips from NBA.com and generate videos based on that.
 Our goal is to create videos that more accurately represent players.
 For instance, if a player shoots 30% from the field, then only 30% of their clips in the Midlights video will be makes.
 Similarly for Assist-Turnover ratio.

 This repo contains the code for NBA mid-lights.
 See [here](https://docs.google.com/document/d/1O63A0ZqUo_-5Kp7YrVpc6f_02PndsTvvwCEJmmM7Ark/edit) for notes doc.

+See [here](https://drive.google.com/file/d/1lHONnpNAqYj44xjszP7DJzvCYiRcicfQ/view?usp=sharing) for example Midlight video (Knicks vs. Cavaliers, 4/23/2023), generated automatically by the below scripts.

 Included files:
 * scrape_plays.py- uses BeautifulSoup and Selenium to sample clips of plays from a given game on NBA.com
 * create_videos.py- uses ffmpeg to stitch videos automatically, and output to mp4
-* output.mp4- example Midlight video (Knicks vs. Cavaliers, 4/23/2023), generated automatically by the above scripts